MathhewDu/COM4520-Darwin-weaing-of-ventilators/README.md

 The folder Model contains the model and the Dataloader.
 The folder Data contains the data pre-process file.

-Use the data_preprocess.ipynb to get processed dataset.
+Use the Data/data_preprocess.ipynb to get processed dataset(windows_df_360.csv and windows_df_360_last.csv).

+Move the two datasets generated to the Model folder, then run Model/Model.ipynb or Model/Model.py to run the system.